antmicro/grabthecam/README.md

 ## Extending raw frame converters

-The frame converters, available in the library, can preprocess raw frames.
+The frame converters available in the library can preprocess raw frames.
 Currently, we support all formats convertible via [openCV's `cvtColor` and `demosaicing` functions][cv_colors].

 To add a new converter, simply create a new class, inheriting from `FrameConverter`.
-It should implement the `convert` method.
+It will implement the `convert` method.

-If you would like to use your converter in the demo, go to the `src/example.cpp`.
-Add the converter to options, `pix_formats` and create a case for it in `setConverter` function.
-You should also add your cpp file to `CMakeLists.txt`, to allow automatic build.
+If you would like to use your converter in the demo, go to `src/example.cpp`.
+Add the converter to options, `pix_formats` and create a case for it in the `setConverter` function.
+You should also add your cpp file to `CMakeLists.txt` to allow automatic build.

 ## Licensing